Professor Christy Cheung

 Christy is also the recipient of the President’s Award for Outstanding Performance in Research Supervision (Hong Kong Baptist University) 2019/20, Faculty/School Performance Award in Scholarly Work (Hong Kong Baptist University), 2018/19, Outstanding Performance in Scholarly Work in the School of Business (Hong Kong Baptist University) in 2009 and 2018 and Outstanding Performance in Teaching in the School of Business (Hong Kong Baptist University) in 2010 and 2019.

-Professor Christy Cheung has been working on a sustainable research programme comprising a series of projects and papers aligned with her research and teaching interests.
-Her research works can be classified into IT and User Behaviour, Responsible Use of IT, and IT and Societal Implications
+Christy has been working on a sustainable research programme comprising a series of projects and papers aligned with her research and teaching interests.
+Her research works can be classified into IT and User Behaviour, Responsible Use of IT, and IT and Societal Implications.

 - IT and User Behaviour